A support theorem for the Hitchin fibration: the case of $GL_n$ and $K_C$: The supports have to be -loci

 In this section, we show that supports of the complex $\bR h_*\bQ$ can only be irreducible components of the subschemes $\cA_n^{\geq \delta}\subset \cA_n$ of spectral curves of $\delta^{\aff}$ invariant at least $\delta$.
 A result of this type appears in \cite{ch-la}.
 Here, we give a different argument, relating the computation of the higher discriminants of the Hitchin fibration to the $\delta^{\aff}$ invariant.

-Let us recall the notion of higher discriminants of a map from \cite{MS}: \begin{definition} Let $f: X \to Y$ be a proper map between complex nonsingular varieties.
-For any $i\geq 1$, the $i$-th discriminant $\Delta^i (f)$ is the locus of $y \in Y$ such that there is no $(i-1)$ dimensional subspace of $T_y Y$ transverse to $df_x(T_x X)$ for every $x \in f^{-1}(y)$, i.e.\ such that the preimage of an $(i-1)$-dimensional disc around $y$ would be nonsingular of codimension $\dim Y - i+1$. \end{definition} The $i$-th discriminants $\Delta^i (f)$ form a decreasing sequence of closed subsets and moreover $\Delta^1(f)$ is the discriminant locus of the map $f$, i.e.\ the complement of the biggest open subset of $Y$ where the restriction of the morphism $f$ is a smooth morphism.
-An immediate consequence of the existence of Whitney stratifications is that
+Let us recall the notion of higher discriminants of a map from \cite[{Section 1.3}]{MS}: \begin{definition} Let $f: X \to Y$ be a proper map between complex nonsingular varieties.
+For any $i\geq 1$, the $i$-th discriminant $\Delta^i (f)$ is the locus of $y \in Y$ such that there is no $(i-1)$ dimensional subspace of $T_y Y$ transverse to $df_x(T_x X)$ for every $x \in f^{-1}(y)$, i.e.\ such that the preimage of an $(i-1)$-dimensional disc around $y$ would be nonsingular of codimension $\dim Y - i+1$. \end{definition} The $i$-th discriminants $\Delta^i (f)$ form a decreasing sequence of closed subsets and moreover $\Delta^1(f)$ is the discriminant locus of the map $f$, i.e.\ the complement of the biggest open subset of $Y$ where the restriction of the morphism $f$ is a smooth morphism. {As explained in \cite[Section 8]{MiglioriniSupportTheorems}, the existence of Whitney stratifications \cite[Theorem 4.14]{VerdierStratifications} implies that there is a stratification of $\an$ by smooth locally closed subvarieties such that the preimage under $h$ of transversal slices to the strata are smooth and therefore}

-The relevance of higher discriminants stems from the following: \begin{theorem} \cite[{Theorem B}]{MS} Let $f:X \to Y$ be a projective map between smooth varieties.
-Then the supports of $\bR f_* \QQ$ are among the closures of the $k$-codimensional components of $\Delta^k (f)$ for $k\geq 0$. \end{theorem}
+The relevance of higher discriminants stems from the following: \begin{theorem} \cite[{Theorem B}]{MS} Let $f\colon X \to Y$ be a projective map between smooth varieties. {Then any support of $\bR f_* \QQ$ that has codimension $k$ in $Y$ has to be an irreducible component of $\Delta^k(f)$.} \end{theorem}

-For the Hitchin fibration the higher discriminants turn out to be $\delta$-loci.
+For the Hitchin fibration, the higher discriminants turn out to be $\delta$-loci.

 \begin{theorem} Let $\hn:\mn \to \an$ be the Hitchin map.
 The $i$-th discriminant of $\hn$ is equal to